AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61522-email-in-name-fields-sends-invalid-order-confirmations.md

 role: Admin, Developer
 ---

-# ACSD-61522: Enter email addresses in first name and last name fields to send invalid order confirmation emails
+# ACSD-61522: Email addresses in *First and Last Name* fields send invalid order confirmations

-The ACSD-61522 patch fixes the issue where it is possible to enter email addresses into the guest customer's First Name and Last Name fields and send invalid order confirmation emails.
+The ACSD-61522 patch fixes the issue where it is possible to enter email addresses into a guest customer's *[!UICONTROL First Name]* and *[!UICONTROL Last Name]* fields, leading to invalid order confirmation emails being sent.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
 The patch ID is ACSD-61522.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.8.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions